-Three public inquiries have been held, and the findings handed over to the High Speed Rail Authority, which has the powers to implement the works needed for the project.
+Three public inquiries were held, and the findings handed over to the High Speed Rail Authority, which has the powers to implement the works needed for the project.

-Apart from cutting accident rates, the high-speed rail will reduce the congestion costs that approximate $20bn per year.
-The rail system is also projected to save $12.7m barrels of oil per year by 2030.
+Apart from cutting accident rates, the high-speed rail will reduce the congestion costs that approximate $20bn a year.
+The rail system is also projected to save $12.7m barrels of oil a year by 2030.

-The main project under planning is the San Francisco-Los Angeles high-speed line, which could connect the two cities in just 2 hours 30 minutes.
-Over the nearly 450-mile trip this express service is expected to average about 170mph, that will make it the second-fastest average speed run train in the world after the 174mph TGV-Est Paris to Champagne express.
+The main project under planning is the San Francisco-Los Angeles high-speed line, which could connect the two cities in just 2h 30min., This express service is expected to average about 170mph during the approximately 450-mile trip, making it the second-fastest average speed run train in the world after the 174mph TGV-Est Paris to Champagne Express.

-The forecast expects 117 million passengers annually by 2030, with a relatively low passenger cost per mile, with one-way fare of $55.
+The forecast expects 117 million passengers annually by 2030, with a relatively low passenger cost a mile, with a one-way fare of $55.

-After the completion of the authority's June 2000 Business Plan, it hired the consulting firms of national railroads from three countries - SNCF (French), DE Consult (German) and JARTS (Japan) - for peer review.
+After the completion of the authority's June 2000 Business Plan, it hired the consulting firms of national railroads from three countries, namely SNCF (French), DE Consult (German) and JARTS (Japan) - for peer review.

 Integrating California's transport infrastructure